 Your manufacturing lead could still deal with legacy software, so you'd emphasize how easily your tool replaces it.
 The SaaS lead may be worried about integration, and you'd mention your API.

-You can also segment your leads by source (e.g., inbound vs. outbound marketing), competitors they use, and any criteria that have proven to work for your company.
+You can also segment your leads by source (e.g., inbound vs. outbound marketing), competitors they use, and any criteria that have proven to work for your company when building a lead list.

 Step 4.
 Score your Leads